-Why and How I Made Our House Gluten- and Dairy-Free
+Why I Made Our House Gluten- and Dairy-Free

 Tricks for making the switch.

 Switching my children and I over to a gluten- and dairy-free diet has definitely been an adjustment.
 Finding foods to replace what we were so used to eating was really easy in some areas and really hard in others.
 Here's how we make it work for breakfast, lunch and dinner—and most importantly, snacks!